IC-LoRA (Image Conditioning)

 - Need structural control: IC-LoRA

-- Need both: Combine them (IC-LoRA 1.0 + effect LoRA 0.5-0.8)
+- Need both: Combine them (IC-LoRA 0.5-1.0 + effect LoRA 0.5-0.8)

 Available IC-LoRA Models

-LTX-2 provides several official IC-LoRA control adapters, each trained for specific control types:
+LTX-2 provides several official IC-LoRA control adapters, each trained for specific control types.

-Model: LTX-2-19b-IC-LoRA-Depth-Control
+Model: LTX-2.3-20b-IC-LoRA-Union-Control

 Use Cases:

-Model: LTX-2-19b-IC-LoRA-Pose-Control
+Model: LTX-2.3-20b-IC-LoRA-Motion-Track-Control

 Use Cases: